Required for All Master’s Degree Program Applicants

 An interview is required for entry into all of our master’s degree programs.
 The interview experience is an integral part of the selection process for our master’s degree programs.
 It is designed to show your strengths and helps us assess your aptitude and ability to succeed in Berklee’s highly charged and dynamic environment.

 Note that applicants to the Master of Arts in Music Therapy and Master of Music in Contemporary Performance (Production Concentration) programs must also complete an audition.
-Applicants to the Master of Music in Contemporary Performance (Global Jazz Concentration) will be asked to submit additional examples of their playing as part of their supporting materials if they pass an initial screening.
+Applicants to the Master of Music in Contemporary Performance (Global Jazz Concentration) may be asked to submit additional examples of their playing as part of their supporting materials if they pass an initial screening.

 Scheduling Your Interview